Katherine Mansfield: Early life

 Mansfield had two elder sisters, a younger sister and a younger brother.
 In 1893, for health reasons, the Beauchamp family moved from Thorndon to the country suburb of Karori, where Mansfield spent the happiest years of her childhood.
 She used some of those memories as an inspiration for the short story "Prelude".

 The family returned to Wellington in 1898.
 Mansfield's first printed stories appeared in the High School Reporter and the Wellington Girls' High School magazine in 1898 and 1899.
 Her first formally published story "His Little Friend" appeared the following year in a society magazine, New Zealand Graphic and Ladies Journal.

-She wrote in her journals of feeling alienated in New Zealand, and of how she had become disillusioned because of the repression of the Māori people.
-Māori characters often are portrayed in a sympathetic or positive light in her later stories, such as "How Pearl Button Was Kidnapped".

-In 1902 Mansfield became enamoured of Arnold Trowell, a cellist, but her feelings were for the most part not reciprocated.
+In 1902, at age 13-14, Mansfield became enamoured of Arnold Trowell, a cellist, but her feelings were for the most part not reciprocated.
 Mansfield was herself an accomplished cellist, having received lessons from Trowell's father.